pathpy/pathpyG/docs/plot_tutorial.md

 You will learn:

 - How to set up a generic plot function
-- How to convert `pathpyg` data to plot data
+- How to convert `pathpyG` data to plot data
 - How to plot with `d3js`
 - How to plot with `tikz`
 - How to plot with `matplotlib`